Introduction

 ) also works:

-But things run aground on the third item ("b"
+But things run aground on the third item ( Figure 73 Derivative with respect to "b"

 ) because we run out of expressions to match against the value: